ucmlibrary/public_interface/README.md

 python manage.py runserver
 ```

-it should be running on http://localhost:8000
+The Calisphere public interface should be running on http://localhost:8000

 ## install npm / grunt